English (ENGL) 255

 Area of Study: Humanities

-Prerequisite: Students who have not done any formal writing for some time or who feel that their basic skills might be weak should consider taking ENGL 155 or, for ESL needs, ENGL 177 or ENGL 187.
+Prerequisite: Students who have not done any formal writing for some time or who feel that their basic skills might be weak should consider taking ENGL 155 or, for ESL/EAL needs, ENGL 177 or ENGL 187.
 Students who feel uncertain which course to choose may consult the course coordinator or do a self assessment test, English Language Assessment.

 Télé-université du Québec equivalency: ANG 4005: Effective Written Communication